 Labor Condition Application

 In the LCA, the employer certifies, under penalty of perjury, that it will develop and maintain documentation supporting the Labor Condition statements as specified in the Code of Federal Regulations (CFR) at 20 CFR 655.731 and 655.734, and to make this documentation available to DOL officials upon request.
 The employer also agrees to make available for public examination a copy of the Labor Condition Application and necessary supporting documentation within one (1) working day after the date on which the application has been filed with DOL.
 This documentation must be retained for public examination at the place of employment or the employer's principal place of business.
-For The University of Kansas, this documentation is kept in International Programs, Room 300 Strong Hall.
+For The University of Kansas, this documentation is kept in International Support Services, Room 2 Strong Hall.

 Labor Condition Application Statements